Duckle29/torrentGen/README.md

 # Important note
 This script was made for a specific purpose, and thus some of the code is rather specific to that use.

-The main thing here is the version checking.
-It relies on a url to a file (https://urltofile/filename-0.0.0.zip) The code relies on a dash in front of a dot seperated version, with a file extension.
-If you wish to use this code for your own needs.
-You will probably have to tweak the version checking.
+The script does a regex for octopi-anyword-anyword-numbers.numbers.numbers.zip It relies on the filename to end in a version, in the format 0.0.0.zip, as it strips the dots and the "zip" away, and gets an integer from that, and hence version 0.13.0.zip = 130, and version 0.14.1.zip = 141, etc.

 ## Usage
 Setup the configuration variables.
-The included ones assume you are using deluged for the torrent seeding with it's home in /var/lib/deluge, and have an apache server running with web root at /var/www/html/
+The included ones assume you are using deluged with autotorrent for the torrent seeding with it's home in /var/lib/deluge, and have an apache server running with web root at /var/www/html/